Frostwork-Media/back-of-the-envelope/README.md

-- ~~basically need decent prompt results~~
-- ~~I can write a parser which turns the current thing into a graph~~
-- ~~run the javascript with the current values~~
-- ~~lay things out with dagre~~
-- including updating existing code in prompt
-- would want to switch to next js and streaming, maybe t3 app
+- Figure out why it's unmounting and remounting when a node completes
 - Add voice chat so that it can be used more or less on the go
 - maybe move it into a realtime situation
 - a nicer slider
+- including updating existing code in prompt
+- what if you rotated each element a tiny bit for a cute effect

 - How are we testing a particular instance of our final distribution, like inputs to our function.
 There has to be a way.
 That's more or less the missing piece.